 - Talk to an attorney: Nursing homes can be held liable when a resident is abused or neglected by staff members, but these claims are extremely complex.
 An Edmond nursing home abuse attorney from our firm can help you through the entire process and ensure your loved one’s rights are protected at all times.

-Signs and Symptoms of Nursing Home Abuse and Neglect
+Signs and Symptoms of Nursing Home Elder Abuse and Neglect

 - Has become disoriented or confused due to an overdose of medication or improperly administered and monitored medication